srhall2314/LitigatorsAi/README.md

-# LitAI - Citation Checker
+# LitigatorsAI

-**The hallucination detector for legal AI.** A comprehensive post-drafting review tool that programmatically extracts citations from legal documents, validates them through a multi-tier verification system, and flags suspicious citations for lawyer review.
+**Legal document management system with AI-powered citation validation.** A comprehensive platform for managing legal documents, creating and editing documents with AI assistance, and validating citations through a sophisticated multi-tier verification system.

 ## Table of Contents